IrekRybark/templathon/README.md

 # templathon
-Template-based text generating Python script.
+Naïve template-based text generating Python script.

 ## 1. Purpose
 The program can be used to generate a variety of data.
 Primarily was developed for supporting application testing by creating: